top of page

-Anosmia is loss of smell triggered by traumatic brain injury, illness or underlying conditions that impact the part of the brain responsible for receiving this sensation.
-LEARN MORE
+Patients with anosmia experience the loss of smell.
+This can be triggered by traumatic brain injury, illness, or underlying conditions that impact the part of the brain responsible for receiving this sensation.

 -